 Join an Active Directory Domain

-You can join computers to Active Directory using one of the following ways:
+You can join computers to Active Directory using the command line utility (CLI):

 For more information about the Domain Join tool CLI commands, please see the AD Bridge Linux Administration Guide.

 When AD Bridge Enterprise joins a computer to an Active Directory domain, it uses the hostname of the computer to create the name of the computer object in Active Directory.
 From the hostname, the AD Bridge Enterprise domain join tool attempts to derive a fully qualified domain name.
 By default, the AD Bridge Enterprise domain join tool creates the Linux and Unix computer accounts in the default Computers container in Active Directory.